shaminchokshi/less-tokens/README.md

 - **PyMuPDF** gives us the raw text spans (with font size and bold/italic flags) and table regions of a PDF; `reduce_document()` reconstructs the Markdown from those primitives itself — headings from relative font size, emphasis from span flags, lists from leading glyphs, and reading order from on-page position
 - **python-docx** reads Word documents in true reading order, which `reduce_document()` maps to Markdown headings, lists, and tables

 Every compression technique is a pure function.
-Same input plus same flags always produces the same output, byte for byte.
-Compression itself runs in well under 100 ms on a single CPU core.
-Document reduction is deterministic too: the same file always produces the same Markdown.
+Same input plus same flags always produces the same output, byte for byte — which is exactly what you want when the thing sits in a deterministic pipeline.
+Compression itself runs in well under 100 ms on a single CPU core, and document reduction is deterministic too: the same file always produces the same Markdown.

 ## Limitations

-A few honest caveats so you know what you're getting.
+A few honest caveats so you know whether this fits your use case before you build on it.

 English only.
 NLTK stopwords and WordNet are English-language.
 Multilingual support is open work.

 Best on short and medium prompts.
 Roughly 60 to 2000 characters.
 Very long retrieval-augmented contexts aren't the target use case.
 For those, look at learned compressors like [LLMLingua](https://github.com/microsoft/LLMLingua).

 The `shorten_synonyms` flag is the riskiest.
 WordNet sometimes picks topically narrower terms.
-Don't enable it without testing on your own data first.
+Don't enable it in production without testing on your own data first.

 Quality is task-dependent.
 Open-ended Q&A and creative writing tolerate compression well.
 Commonsense reasoning (HellaSwag-style multiple choice) degrades faster.

 `compare()` measures similarity, not correctness.
 If your original prompt produces a bad LLM output, a similar compressed output is still bad.
 Make sure your prompts work first, then compress.

 `reduce_document()` reads text, not pixels.
-Scanned PDFs or image-only documents have no extractable text layer, so they come back empty.
-Run OCR first if that's your input.
+Scanned PDFs or image-only documents have no extractable text layer, so they come back empty — run OCR first if that's your input.
 It also doesn't handle the old binary `.doc` format (convert to `.docx` first), and complex multi-column or heavily nested table layouts may not map cleanly onto Markdown.

 ## Contributing